PHOTO OF THE WEEK

 Water Level Update

-Our HLA water level chairman, Dave Onufry, has been informed by Flint City officials that the reservoir water level will begin to lower starting on Monday, November 4.
+Our HLA water level chairman, Dave Onufry, has been informed by Flint City officials that the reservoir water level will begin to lower starting on Monday, November 11.
+This is a revised date.
 The initial lowering will be slow, since only the side gates will be opened.
-Later that week the rest of the dam will be lowered, so the final winter water level should be reached by end of the week.
+Later that week the rest of the dam will be lowered, so the final winter water level should be reached within a week.

 BOARD OF DIRECTORS